Painesville, Ohio: Geography

-According to the United States Census Bureau, the city has a total area of 18.15 sqkm, of which 17.68 sqkm are land and 0.47 sqkm, or 2.59%, are water.
+According to the United States Census Bureau, the city has a total area of 18.15 sqkm, of which 17.68 sqkm are land and 0.47 sqkm, or 2.59%, is water.

 Painesville and Concord townships, along with the village of Fairport Harbor and the city of Mentor, are adjacent to Painesville.

 Climate

 Painesville has a hybrid between a humid subtropical and humid continental climate (Köppen Cfa/Dfa).
 In spite of the mild winter days, lake-effect snow usually brings a lot of accumulation in winter.
 Summers have warm days and quite muggy nights.
 Precipitation is high year-round.

+Government

+Painesville has a council-manager system of government.
+The City Council consists of seven members, who are elected for four-year terms.
+Three members are elected by the city at-large, and four members are elected from wards.
+As of 2024, the members of the City Council are as follows:

 Demographics

 Painesville's Hispanic population increased elevenfold between 1990 and 2010.
-New residents were primarily immigrants from León, Guanajuato, the ninth-largest metropolitan region in Mexico.
+New residents were primarily immigrants from León, Guanajuato, the fourth-largest city in Mexico.
 They had settled in Painesville after finding work in its plant nurseries.

 2020 census

-As of the 2020 census, Painesville led the state of Ohio in the percentage of people speaking Spanish at home, comprising 20.2% of the population.
+As of the 2020 census, Painesville led the state of Ohio in the percentage of people speaking Spanish at home, with 20.2%.
+The racial distribution is as follows: White alone 57.1%, Black 14.7%, Hispanic 24.3%, Asian 1.3%, American Indian .2%, Pacific Islander .2%, two or more races 9.3%.
+Educational attainment for residents 25 and older is the following: High School Diploma 84%, Bachelor's Degree of higher 20.7%.
+The medium household income is $51,373 and the per capita income for a family of three is $79,086.